 - Uniquely Skilled?

-Within the top section of all your job-search documents, ALWAYS tell readers about what makes you ideal and unique.
+Within the top section of all your job-search documents, ALWAYS tell resume reviewers about what’s ideal and unique about you.

-Notice how certain achievements are bolded or listed in such a way that they attract attention.
+Notice how certain achievements are bolded or listed in a way that attention is drawn to them.

 But, don’t stop there.